Manage RxJS Subscriptions in Angular

 3. Use Angular async pipe and let Angular do it for you

 Personally, I would recommend using async when the data stream is only being used in the HTML template and use takeUntil if the data is being used in the component.
-You definitely can mix the usage according to your circumstance.
+You definitely can mix the usage according to your circumstances.

 Now we can all have a fun time with subscriptions!